coar-notify/coar-notify.net/.github/ISSUE_TEMPLATE/feedback.md

 ---

 1. Please replace the title <PLACEHOLDER> (above) with a suitable title for your feedback.
 2. Please add your feedback below.
-Issues added here are public, and are monitored by the COAR Notify Editorial Board.
-Any response from the Editorial Board will be added as a comment on this issue.
+Issues added here are public.
+The COAR Notify Team will then consider and respond using comments on that GitHub issue.

+The COAR Notify Team will then consider and respond using comments on that GitHub issue.